 I’m a huge fan of kayaking, but it always seems too expensive to rent one.
 Luckily, here it’s fairly cheap.
 I grabbed one for an hour right before dinner when the sun was setting.
 It’s way too hot to be on the lake in the middle of the day, so 4:30pm was perfect.
 The only downfall was trying to carry the kayak from the store to the water and back by myself.
 If you have a group, you can rent a row boat which is already in the water and easier to get to.

 Cost: 200 rupee per hour or 1,000 rupee a day

 Boat to Tal Barahi Temple

 While you’re out boating, check out the Tal Barahi Temple located on a small island near Dam Side on the lake.
 My friends and I rented a boat for an hour, and it took us longer to get there than we anticipated so we didn’t have time to go inside.
 The temple is sometimes used for weddings and you can see masses of locals visiting it daily.

 Try your hand at dumpling making.
 While most of the class is spent learning how to seal a dumpling in different styles, it certainly brings out your artistic flare.
 A bit cooking class, and a bit arts and crafts (think playdough), it’s a lot of fun to learn this art form.
-You can read more about my cooking class experience here.
+Read more about my cooking class experience.

 Cost: 1250 rupee per person